projectcalico/calico/master/security/service-accounts.md

 #### Use Kubernetes RBAC to control service account label assignment

-Network policies can be applied to endpoints using selectors that match labels on either the endpoint itself, the endpoint's namespace, or the endpoint's service account.
-By specifying selectors based on the endpoint's service account we can employ Kubernetes RBAC to control which users can assign labels to service accounts.
-That group may be separate from the group of users who are allowed to deploy pods.
+Network policies can be applied to endpoints using selectors that match labels on the endpoint, the endpoint's namespace, or the endpoint's service account.
+By applying selectors based on the endpoint's service account, you can use Kubernetes RBAC to control which users can assign labels to namespaces.
+This allows you to separate groups who can deploy pods from those who can assign labels to namespaces.

-In the following example, pods with an **intern** service account will only be allowed to communicate with other pods with service accounts labeled `role: intern`.
+In the following example, pods with an intern service account can communicate only with pods with service accounts labeled, `role: intern`.

 ```
 apiVersion: projectcalico.org/v3